Ch-rode/bert_prot_temp_classifier/README.md

 # classifier_python

-If training for first time a model (not resume from checkpoints) add (Don't specify anything if you resume from checkpoints, `--start_epochs` is the last epoch processed) :
+If training for first time a model (not resume from checkpoints) add the following arguments:
 ```
 --train_first_run TRUE
 ```
+Don't specify anything if you resume from checkpoints, only remember that `--start_epochs` is the last epoch totally processed.

 If training a model with adapters add for all the mode: